harshgaur3103/Image-Locator/README.md

-This Project is usefull for find the correct Location of any Image by the help of this project you can esaly find the location at Gooogle Maps
+This Project is useful for find the Location of any Image.

-Befor Run this project you'll need to install requeared Modules in python version 3.7.9 pip install selenium pip install exif pip install PIL ( this module can be get by default intall as per your need ) pip install tkinter (this module can be get by default intall as per your need )
+Image Locator can easily find the location on Gooogle Maps.

+Requirements/Installation procedure :
+1.) python version 3.7.9
+2.) pip install selenium
+3.) pip install exif
+4.) pip install PIL
+5.) pip install tkinter
+6.)
+Chrome browser

+Usage :
-NOTE:-> At the run time chromedriver and main.py file both should be keep in same dicretroy NOTE:-> your chrome browser and chrome webdriver version must be same NOTE:-> if you're vscode user then run this source code on CMD/terminal
+1.)
+Chromedriver and main.py file both should be in same dicretroy.
+2.)
+Your chrome browser and chrome webdriver version must be same.

 USE Instruction:->
 Run this file in python IDE/Terminal and click at select button